 One mistake new authors make is sending review copies to friends, relatives, or business associates.
 Don’t do that because these people are a prime book-buying market for you.
 Let them, of all people, buy a copy at full price.
-Well, maybe not your Mom, but definitely don’t send review free copies to all those pesky cousins.
+Well, maybe not your Mom, but definitely don’t send free review copies to all those pesky cousins.
 The right kind of reviewers helps word-of-mouth sales so that is where you need to distribute your free review copies.

 How many review copies should you send?
 Start with 25 copies.
 Send them by the cheapest postal rate.
 Make sure you do some research so they are directed to an actual person, not just “Book Review Editor.”
 Always enclose a brief cover letter.
 The letter should include your mailing address, email address, website link, and telephone number.

-Limit content of your letter to three pithy paragraphs telling the reviewer why you think the reviewer will enjoy your book.
+Limit the content of your letter to three pithy paragraphs telling the reviewer why you think the reviewer will enjoy your book.
 You are writing a tightly phased sales letter here, so keep it short and to the point.
 Keep in mind that many reviewers get hundreds of books each year, so you generally need to use those paragraphs to entice them to read your book.

-#6 – Write Guest Posts on Other Blogs
+How to Sell Your Book #6 – Write Guest Posts on Other Blogs

 If you are blogging on your own site, you should ask other bloggers if you can do a guest blog for them.
 Their readers may become your readers.
 There are a couple of important things to consider when you write a blog for someone else: